2013 New Jersey gubernatorial election

 holds statewide elections for Governor and United States Senator.
 All other state offices are appointed by the Governor.
 In 1993, 1997, and 2009, Republicans were elected Governor with pluralities.
 A Republican has not been elected to the United States Senate from New Jersey since 1972.)
 Christie became the first Republican gubernatorial candidate to win a majority of the vote since Thomas Kean's landslide victory in 1985.
-Christie was sworn in for his second term on January 21, 2014.

-Christie won 21% of Black voters and 51% of Latinos.
+Christie won 21% of Black voters, 51% of Latinos, and was sworn in for his second term on January 21, 2014.
 As of 2025, this is the last time Republicans won any statewide election in New Jersey.
 This is also the last time the counties of Bergen, Burlington, Camden, Middlesex, Mercer, and Union voted for the Republican candidate in a statewide election, as well as the last time that Somerset and Passaic did so in a gubernatorial election.

 Christie was criticized for spending an additional $12–25 million of state money to hold a special election for United States Senator for New Jersey 20 days earlier on October 16 instead of simply holding the special election on November 5, concurrent with the already scheduled gubernatorial election.
 The Democratic nominee for the U.S. Senate was Newark mayor Cory Booker.
 Buono said it was hypocritical, speculating that Booker's presence on the ballot would attract more black and other minority voters who would be likely to vote for Buono.

 This is the only gubernatorial election since 1989 in which anyone won over 60% of the vote, and Christie was the first Republican to do so since 1985.
 Cumberland, Camden, and Union counties voted Republican in a gubernatorial election for the first time since 1985, and Mercer & Passaic since 1993.
 Buono is the only Democratic nominee for governor since 1985 to never be elected governor and remains the last to receive under a million votes.
+Despite Christie’s landslide victory in this election, Democrats concurrently retained their majorities in both state legislative chambers.